Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0099INS"></a>AL0099INS - Insights Agent Feature Uptake
 This event is triggered to log the uptake status of the Insights Agent feature, specifically when it's used.

+### <a id="AL0100IAW"></a>AL0100IAW - Insights Agent Discovered (Feature Uptake)
+This event is triggered when the Insights Agent feature is discovered by the user, typically via a notification or wizard prompt.

+### <a id="AL0101IWS"></a>AL0101IWS - Insights Agent Wizard Opened from Notification
+This event is triggered when the Insights Agent setup wizard is opened directly from the enablement notification.

+### <a id="AL0102IAD"></a>AL0102IAD - Insights Agent Notification Dismissed
+This event is triggered when the user dismisses the notification prompting them to enable the Insights Agent.

+### <a id="AL0103IAS"></a>AL0103IAS - Insights Agent Notification Shown
+This event is triggered when the notification prompting the user to enable the Insights Agent is shown.

 ## WebApp Telemetry Events